- What is a Pediatric Dentist?

 Cut or Bitten Tongue, Lip or Cheek: Apply ice to injured areas to help control swelling.
 If there is bleeding, apply firm but gentle pressure with a gauze or cloth.
 If bleeding cannot be controlled by simple pressure, call a doctor or visit the hospital emergency room.

 Knocked Out Permanent Tooth: If possible, find the tooth.
 Handle it by the crown, not by the root.
 You may rinse the tooth with water only.
 DO NOT clean with soap, scrub or handle the tooth unnecessarily.
 Inspect the tooth for fractures.
 If it is sound, try to reinsert it in the socket.
-Have the patient hold the tooth in place by biting on a gauze.
-If you cannot reinsert the tooth, transport the tooth in a cup containing the patient’s saliva or milk.
+Have the patient hold the tooth in place by biting on a gauze or clean cloth.
+If you cannot reinsert the tooth, transport the tooth in a cup containing the patient’s saliva or milk, NOT water.
 If the patient is old enough, the tooth may also be carried in the patient’s mouth (beside the cheek).
 The patient must see a dentist IMMEDIATELY!
 Time is a critical factor in saving the tooth.